ghurault/python-analysis-template/README.md

 If needed, the container can be rebuilt by searching for "Dev Containers: Rebuild Container...".

+### Setup Git pre-commit hooks

+Pre-commit hooks are configured using the [pre-commit](https://pre-commit.com/) tool.
+Currently, the hooks consists in formatting with [Black](https://black.readthedocs.io/en/stable/index.html).
+When this repository is first initialised, the hooks need to be installed with `pre-commit install`.

 ## Using the template

 > This section can be deleted when using the template.